How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 Final Thoughts

-From what I have observed through multiple resume reviews and candidate interactions, most job search failures are not caused by lack of skill.
+From what I have observed through multiple resume reviews and candidate interactions,

 They happen because job seekers do not understand how hiring systems work.

-Once candidates align their resumes with ATS logic:
+Once candidates align their resumes with ATS logic

 • Shortlisting improves